Finite volumes for the Gross-Pitaevskii equation: Introduction

 This paper is organized as follows.
 In section \ref{section_main_result}, we will recall some notations about finite volume schemes in order to state our main result Theorem \ref{theorem_convergence}.
-Section \ref{section_discrete_functional_analysis} introduces some useful discrete functional properties for the Hilbert space $H^1_h$.
-In section \ref{section_linear} we prove an error estimate for the semi-discretization in space of the linear free Schrödinger equation.
-Section \ref{section_semi_discretization} and section \ref{section_full_discretization} are then both devoted to the proof of Theorem \ref{theorem_convergence}, with respectively the convergence analysis of the semi-discrete in time and the fully-discrete schemes.
-In section \ref{section_pseudo_vorticity}, we show the $L^1$-convergence of the pseudo-vorticity of the wave function, a quantity which is of interest for efficient detection of vortices.
-Finally, in section \ref{section_numerical_simulations} we perform some numerical simulations to illustrate our results.
+Section \ref{section_discrete_functional_analysis} introduces some useful discrete functional properties along discrete conserved quantities of the numerical scheme.
+In section \ref{section_error}, we show several error estimates which allows to prove the convergence result from Theorem \ref{theorem_convergence}.
+Finally, in section \ref{section_numerics} we perform some simulations to investigate numerical convergence.